Cargo to Capetown

-Cargo to Capetown is a 1950 American crime film noir directed by Earl McEvoy and starring Broderick Crawford, Ellen Drew and John Ireland.
+Cargo to Capetown is a 1950 American adventure drama film directed by Earl McEvoy and starring Broderick Crawford, Ellen Drew and John Ireland.
+It was produced and distributed by Columbia Pictures.
 The film reunited the stars of All the King's Men, a major commercial and critical hit from the previous year.
 The film's sets were designed by art director Cary Odell.

 Plot

 The captain of a rusty tanker fights his chief engineer for a woman on board.